-After that, you will file through immigration, hand over your test results and the slip of paper you received from the tent, along with your passport.
+After that, you will file through immigration, and hand over your test results (again, no longer required) and the slip of paper you received from the tent, along with your passport.

 After getting your Guatemala stamp, you will board another shuttle van that will transport you to your final destination.
 As such, our big group got split up into separate vans going to different destinations.
 About half went to Pana and the other half to Antigua.

-We found that the Guatmelana shuttles – and drivers – were much more clean and strict about wearing masks and social distancing than the ones in Mexico.
+We found that the Guatemalan shuttles – and drivers – were much more clean and strict about wearing masks and social distancing than the ones in Mexico.

 From the border crossing, it takes about 5.5 more hours to reach Panajachel, including one more 25-minute break.

 We arrived around 8 PM and our van dropped us off right in front of our hotel for the night – Hospedaje El Viajero (highly recommended for a no-fuss, easy stay).

 That night we ate at an Italian restaurant to pay by card, then in the morning changed over our remaining pesos to quetzals (the exchange rate we got was 0.25 quetzals per peso – not great), and grabbed our first cup of Guatemalan coffee at Crossroads Cafe.

 Overall, I’d say the trip went fairly smoothly.
 Except for some disrespectful fellow travelers and having to pay this stupid $500 MXN fee for a ripped FMM, we were pretty happy with the experience!